 Start searching for homes online.
 Visit open houses to get a feel for your market and narrow down your must-have list in terms of home type, features and location.

-You will also want to become familiar with the experts in your local area who can assist you in the purchase process-specifically a real estate agent.
-A great real estate agent can guide you through every step and connect you with other professionals like inspectors, attorneys, and mortgage brokers or lenders.
+When you are ready to start seriously looking give us a call and we will be happy to get a dedicated search going for you that will have your specific home criteria included.
+We will also be able to guide you through every step and connect you with any other professionals like home inspectors, insurance agents, lenders if you don't have one yet and Title and Escrow companies.
 At this point, you will also want to be aware of your spending and its impact on your credit report.
-Do not take out any large loans because they could lower your credit score and affect your debt-to-income ratio - a calculation that lenders use to determine how much you qualify to borrow.
+Do not take out any large loans, because they could lower your credit score and affect your debt-to-income ratio - a calculation that lenders use to determine how much you qualify to borrow.
 Any major changes related to your income or employment might also change your ability to get financing.